top of page

 • Safe mobility assistance

-• Geriatric behavioural understanding
+• Geriatric behavioral understanding

 • Emotional communication